Berrinba

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-The suburb of Berrinba had a median taxpayer income of $57,190 and an average income of $62,089 in the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
-These figures are below the national averages, with Greater Brisbane's median income at $58,236 and average income at $72,799.
-By September 2025, estimates based on Wage Price Index growth of 9.91% suggest a median income of approximately $62,858 and an average income of $68,242 in Berrinba.
-According to the 2021 Census, household, family, and personal incomes in Berrinba rank modestly, between the 44th and 54th percentiles.
-Income distribution data shows that 45.7% of locals (1,291 people) fall into the $1,500 - 2,999 category, reflecting a pattern seen in the broader area where 33.3% occupy this range.
+The suburb of Berrinba has a median taxpayer income of $57,190 and an average income of $62,089 according to the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
+This is below the national average, which contrasts with Greater Brisbane's median income of $58,236 and average income of $72,799.
+Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates would be approximately $62,858 (median) and $68,242 (average) as of September 2025.
+According to the 2021 Census figures, household, family, and personal incomes in Berrinba rank modestly, between the 44th and 54th percentiles.
+Distribution data shows that 45.7% of locals (1,295 people) fall into the $1,500 - $2,999 income category.
 High housing costs consume 20.0% of income, but strong earnings place disposable income at the 50th percentile.

 Frequently Asked Questions - Income